Optimal qubit circuits for quantum-enhanced telescopes: NOT-based protocol

-The CNOT-based protocol offers an improvement over the proposal of Gottesman et al., but it requires CNOT or NOT quantum gates for optimal performance.
-As shown in \cite{lund2002nondeterministic, wu2013no}, these gates can be achieved with single rail optics in a probabilistic way, while for our CNOT-based protocol, deterministic gates are necessary for optimal performance.
-Therefore, implementing the CNOT-based protocol optically would require deterministic non-linear optical gates, beyond what is currently available.
-Another approach, motivated by recent developments in quantum transduction \cite{mirhosseini2020superconducting,transduction_overview}, is to use non-photonic ancilla qubits that are easier to manipulate, and to transduce then to photonic qubits before the beam splitters in figure \ref{fig:nonlocal_setup}.
+In the event that the optical setup remains infeasible, another approach (motivated by recent developments in quantum transduction \cite{mirhosseini2020superconducting,transduction_overview}) is to use nonphotonic ancilla qubits that are easier to manipulate, and to transduce them into photonic qubits before the beam splitters in Fig. \ref{fig:nonlocal_setup}.

+The protocol of Gottesman \textit{et al.} can be used as a reference to determine the validity of using the \textit{NOT-based protocol}.
+For the latter protocol, observe that if one removes the parity check and the NOT gates, one recovers the original protocol of Gottesman \textit{et al.} However, introducing new elements to the circuit can introduce new types of errors.
+The \textit{NOT-based protocol} can be considered as a valid improvement only if the errors are small enough that one can extract more information about the visibility from each stellar photon when compared to the Gottesman \textit{et al.} protocol.
+We analyze the influence of errors due to the new elements in Appendix \ref{app:gate-errors}.